Last Updated on by Admin

-Back in the 90s, Europe led the mobile phone market, dictating trends all the way.
-Then the torch was picked up by the US when Apple and Google stepped in.
+Back in the 1990s, Europe led the mobile phone market, dictating trends all the way.
+European cell phone brands were at the front end of innovation in the industry, with Nokia mostly leading the way for at least 10 years.
+Then the torch was picked up by the United States when Apple and then Google stepped in with the iPhone/iOS and Android OS.
 In the last few years, it has been clear that the torch was moving again, this time to China.

 If you want to understand the direction that the global smartphone market is heading, please turn to the east and gaze upon China.
-You see, the next wave of battle in smartphone will be won and lost at the bottom of the pyramid.
+Chinese phones will one day rule the industry.